cloud-gov/cg-site/_docs/services/aws-elasticache.md

 - It only supports major version numbers; if you specify a minor/patch level version, e.g., "6.2.1" , the command will fail.
 - The version number must be provided in double quotes (`"`); this is because the value is treated as a string to account for different versions.

-These are the current supported major versions for PostgreSQL:
+These are the current supported major versions for Redis:

 - 5.0.6
 - 6.0
 - 6.2
+- 7.0

 #### Examples of optional parameters